EsadeEcPol | Policy Brief #2

 - Biosafety conditions.
 Maintain conditions that reduce "the three Cs":

-- Organise spaces (such as classrooms, dining rooms, recreation, transport and meeting rooms) to minimise cross and frontal trajectories between people, and so reduce the risk of droplet dispersal.
+- When outdoor options are not available, organise spaces (such as classrooms, dining rooms, recreation, transport and meeting rooms) to minimise cross and frontal trajectories between people, and so reduce the risk of droplet dispersal.

 - Reduce rotations and shared surfaces.
 Assigning spaces, tools and furniture in a sustained way to the same groups of pupils.